lokhiufung/map-webpage/README.md

 3. Can see your search history from a table with Id, Lat, Lng, Name, Time Zone
 4. Can delete your selected search records from the table and the markers on the map by clicking the `DELETE` button
 5. Can show the Name, Time Zone and Local Time of the last searched location
+6. Can persist the search history after refresh

+## TODO

+1. Update current location in `locations` instead of appending a new one

 ## Project setup